Manny Legace: Broadcasting

 On October 25, 2013, it was announced that Legace had also joined Fox Sports Detroit as a college hockey analyst.

 Goaltending coaching

 On November 14, 2012, Legace accepted the position of goaltender coach for the Muskegon Lumberjacks of the United States Hockey League.
 After two seasons he joined the Springfield Falcons coaching staff on a full-time basis, serving originally as a goaltending coach before moving into a team consultancy role.

 In 2018, Legace became goaltending coach for the Columbus Blue Jackets, a promotion from the same role held with the Blue Jackets' minor league affiliates, the Cleveland Monsters.
-Legace continues to serve as the head goalie coach for the Blue Jackets today.
+Legace was relieved of his duties on April 15, 2023, along with head coach Brad Larsen, after the team failed to qualify for the post season and finished with a 25-48-9 record.

 Personal life

 Legace resides in Novi, Michigan.
 He has one daughter, Sabrina, and a son, Manny.

 On July 4, 2021, Columbus Blue Jackets goaltender Matiss Kivlenieks died from chest trauma caused by a mortar firework explosion at Legace’s home in Novi.